greenboxal/doggohub/doc/administration/operations/sidekiq_job_throttling.md

 # Sidekiq Job throttling

-> Note: Introduced with GitLab 8.14
+> Note: Introduced with DoggoHub 8.14

-When your GitLab installation needs to handle tens of thousands of background jobs, it can be convenient to throttle queues that do not need to be executed immediately, e.g. long running jobs like Pipelines, thus allowing jobs that do need to be executed immediately to have access to more resources.
+When your DoggoHub installation needs to handle tens of thousands of background jobs, it can be convenient to throttle queues that do not need to be executed immediately, e.g. long running jobs like Pipelines, thus allowing jobs that do need to be executed immediately to have access to more resources.